k2datascience/ds-foundations/2-nosql-scraping.md

 Complete 1 of the following scraping projects or create your own.
 Store all the data in MongoDB.

-1. Scrape your alma mater for class schedule information: which classes were being taught, broken down by department and course number; by which professors; at which times on which days. *(It may be easier to start with your major department first)*
+1. Scrape your alma mater for class schedule information: which classes are being taught, broken down by department and course number; by which professors; at which times on which days. *(It may be easier to start with the department of your major first)*
 2. Scrape the reviews from a category of apps in the Google Play store: the review author, the date, the star rating, the bold review title, and the review text.
 3. Scrape the listings of your favorite online store.
 For example, I scraped Bonobos.com, and gathered the title, price and description of all the products in the "Bottoms" category.